Our people

 Associate

-Louise Marra provides specialist advice on the development of leadership, systems work and social innovation.
+Louise Marra provides specialist advice on our Haumanu programme, which is a healing-orientated way of leading and working, Restorative leadership, systems work and social innovation.

 -